dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 each sweep individually - but we really don't want to run this manually 73 times.

-The solution is to write a script that will take the :samp:`datablock.json` as input, extract the filename templates, and run the same processing commands for each dataset.
+The solution is to write a script that will take the :samp:`datablock.expt` as input, extract the filename templates, and run the same processing commands for each dataset.
 This script could be written in BASH, tcsh, perl, ruby - whatever you feel most comfortable with.
 However here we will use Python, or more specifically :program:`dials.python` because we will take advantage of features in the cctbx to make it easy to write scripts that take advantage of `parallel execution <http://cctbx.sourceforge.net/current/python/libtbx.easy_mp.html>`_.
-Also we would like to read :samp:`datablock.json` with the DIALS API rather than extracting the sweep templates using something like :program:`grep`.
+Also we would like to read :samp:`datablock.expt` with the DIALS API rather than extracting the sweep templates using something like :program:`grep`.

 .. highlight:: python